 This is the only ‘formal’ needs analysis I did in the first class.
 The most important thing for me in this first class was to get to know the students, to remember their names and who they are as individuals.
 Apart from serving as a data collection activity, the added advantage of this peer needs analysis was that it allowed for rapport building between the students (some of whom had previously met but some who had not) and for me to gauge how they performed in terms of spoken interaction.
 They enjoyed the activity and I realise that this is … Continue reading CAE Inexpert: Class 1 – Needs Analysis and Lesson Planning

 Back to school.
 Back to the whiteboard.
 Back to basics.
 Back to the future (perfect passive continuous).
 Back to the blog… It’s been around 18 months since we posted anything on this blog.
 Funnily enough, our son is 18 months old.
 I wonder if that has anything to do with it….
 This academic year, I thought I’d have another stab at sustaining regular posts.
 This year I have a class of teenagers studying for the CAE exam.
 Most of the time these days I work in teacher training on Delta and CELTA courses.
-Last year I had very few … Continue reading CAE Inexpert: Back to the chalkface
+Last year I had very few classes … Continue reading CAE Inexpert: Back to the chalkface

 ‘Who wants to get meta?’ asked Kyle.
 The 2018 Innovate ELT conference was once again a rewarding (don’t say fun!) day’s professional development.
 Rather than do a talk, I thought a live lesson with real learners would make a nice … Continue reading iELT2018: Listening, just for the phon of it